Dating and Aspergers: Can The Two Go Together?

 You may find it helpful to go to a coach or a therapist who specializes in Asperger’s sydnrome to work through the aftermath of your outings.
 Just because it’s hard or difficult the first time, does not mean that you will not succeed in the long-term.
 Remember: Learning to interact socially with others is just one of those emotional intelligence skills that you will be working on for a lifetime.
 NT’s have to work on communication skills, and so do Aspies.

-I am going to share a story about Albert Ellis, one of the founders of cognitive behavior therapy: as a young man, he was shy about meeting other women.
+Albert Ellis, one of the founders of cognitive behavior therapy: as a young man, was shy about meeting other women.
 He figured that the more he practiced meeting women, the more comfortable he would become, so he asked out 100 women in a row!
 By the time he had finished the process, it’s safe to say that he was no longer shy!
 As you practice, continue to learn.

 Here are some resources from across the net that you may find to be helpful: